Constitution of Student Government Association

 5. Conviction for violation of civil or criminal law.

-5. Process For Removing an SGA Officer
+7. Process For Removing an SGA Officer

-1. The process of potential removal must begin with a formal charge, notification of the officer in question, and an investigation by the Executive Committee finds the charge well founded, a hearing will be held before the SGA General Assembly.
+1. The process of potential removal must begin with a formal charge, notification of the officer in question, and an investigation by the Executive Committee.
+If the Executive Committee finds the charge well founded, a hearing will be held before the SGA General Assembly.
 Removal must be affirmed by a 2/3 vote of the SGA General Assembly at two successive meetings.
 The decision of the SGA is final in all cases except for that of removing an SGA President.

 3. Every semester, the SGA Advisor will determine GPA and enrollment status of each officer to determine continuing eligibility to serve.
 Failure to maintain either GPA or enrollment status will result in immediate removal of office or appointed status.

-Article XII: Ratification and Amendments
+Article XIII: Ratification and Amendments

-Article XIII: By-Laws
+Article XIV: By-Laws

-By-laws defining or establishing committees, procedures, new responsibilities, and other matters may be appended to the constitution, as long as they do not conflict with the Constitution in any way.
-These by-laws may be developed by the SGA through its Executive Committee, or by the initiative of SGA General Assembly members.
-To take effect, proposed by-laws must be passed by a 2/3 affirmative vote at SGA General Assembly meeting.
+By-laws defining or establishing committees, procedures, new responsibilities, and other matters may be appended to the Constitution, as long as they do not conflict with the Constitution in any way.
+These By-laws may be developed by the SGA through its Executive Committee, or by the initiative of SGA General Assembly members.
+To take effect, proposed By-laws must be passed by a 2/3 affirmative vote at SGA General Assembly meeting.

-Revised: SGA 1999-2000; 2000-2001
+Revised: SGA 1999-2000; 2000-2001, 2014-2015